gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 ## Let's add a SimpleSwitchableProcessor

 Here we setup the processor.
 This is a special switchable processor in which a starting core type and a switch core type must be specified.
-Once a configuration is instantiated a user may call `processor.switch()` to switchfrom the starting core types to the switch core types.
+Once a configuration is instantiated a user may call `processor.switch()` to switch from the starting core types to the switch core types.
 In this simulation we start with Timing cores to simulate the OS boot, then switch to the Out-of-order (O3) cores for the command we wish to run after boot.

 ```python
 processor = SimpleSwitchableProcessor(